PayneLab/cptac/devdocs/cheat_sheet.md

 5. This will start a local Jupyter server in that terminal, and open the Jupyter interface in a tab of your default web browser.

 To close Jupyter notebooks:
-1. On any open notebooks, click `File`, then `Close and halt` in the drop down box
+1. On any open notebooks, click "File", then "Close and halt" in the drop down box
-2. On the main Jupyter interface page, click `Quit` in the top right corner.
+2. On the main Jupyter interface page, click "Quit" in the top right corner.
 This will close the page, and stop the server process that was running in the terminal you started the Jupyter server from.